NSCDC in Oyo conducts personnel psychological test | TODAY.NG

-The Nigeria Security and Civil Defence Corps (NSCDC), Oyo State Command, has embarked on a psychological assessment test for its personnel.
+The Nigeria Security and Civil Defence Corps, Oyo State Command, has embarked on a psychological assessment test for its personnel.

 The command’s Public Relations Officer, Olusegun Oluwole, said in a statement on Saturday that the management staff, area commanders, divisional officers, officers, and men of the corps would be involved in the exercise, which began on Friday.